Yamanaka-Lab-TUAT/BOXVIA/README.md

 ## How to start BOXVIA
 ### For using executable file
+Extract the downloaded file and  double-click on "BOXVIA" executable file. <br>
- Start with "BOXVIA.exe" (or "BOXVIA.app" for macOS, "BOXVIA" for linux).
+The name of the executable is "BOXVIA.exe" on windows, "BOXVIA.app" on macOS, and simply "BOXVIA" for linux.

 ### For running source code
  Start with
 ```bash